-From the most common to the most rare, nearly 2 000 species can be found on the Aubrac plateau whose flora is one of the most rich in Europe.
+From the most common to the most rare, nearly 2 000 species can be found on the Regional Natural Park of Aubrac.
+This flora is one of the most rich in Europe.

 The narcissus is present in many places on the Aubrac plateau. .Narcissus Poeticus is the name of this beautifully perfumed flower.
 It blooms from March to June and during this period the plateau is covered with millions of white flowers with an exceptional perfume.
 The intoxicating flowers are used in the manufacture of perfumes.

 Perfume manufacturers across the world use their unique concentrated scent.